Invoca/developer-docs/source/api_documentation/network_integration/ringpools/_get_ring_pools.rst

   .. rubric:: Examples

-  Read all Advertiser Campaign RingPools as an array
+  Read all RingPools as an array

   Endpoint: